Electric Scooter Injury and Accident Liability

 Will the e-scooter rental company provide insurance?

-No. When you rent an e-scooter using the rental company app, you are signing an Operating Agreement that states that you are solely responsible for all injuries, damages, penalties, and attorneys fees in case of an accident.
+No. When you rent an e-scooter using the rental company app, you are signing an Operating Agreement that states that you are solely responsible for all injuries, damages, penalties, and attorney fees resulting from an accident.

 What to do in case of an accident?